v8/v8.dev/src/features/weak-references.md

 However, after checking in the memory panel in DevTools, we found out that memory was not being reclaimed at all!
 The seasoned web developer may have already spotted the bug: event listeners are strong references and must be explicitly removed.
 Thus, the listener in `MovingAvg` instances, by referencing `this`, keeps the whole instance alive as long as the event listener isn't removed.

-Until now, the solution is to manually unregister the event listener via `dispose` method.
+Until now, the solution is to manually unregister the event listener via a `dispose` method.

 ```js
 class MovingAvg {